7arbeyx01/CRTP_Notes/Module1.md

 - GPO can be abused for various attacks like privesc, backdoors, persistence etc.
 > u can enumrate just list of group policies and where it apply <br>
 > but u can't enumrate what exact settings that apply on the remote macine <br>
-> Restricted Groups: a domin group member in local groups.
+> Restricted Groups: a domin group member in local groups, so in case of the local admin is a member of this group
+> and you compormised any user there thats mean u have admin permission on this machine.
 ```
 Get GPO(s) which use Restricted Groups or groups.xml for interesting users
 Get-DomainGPOLocalGroup